-- 1. Send an e-mail to the Service Reports mailbox at service-eports@cms.hhs.gov with a copy to the Provider Network Support (PNS) contractor to notify CMS of a service interruption.
-The e-mail shall be sent within 1 hour of the start of the service interruption if it began during normal business hours, or by 9:00 a.m.
-Eastern Time the next business day if the interruption began after business hours the night before or before business hours that day.
-The e-mail shall summarize the problem and the steps taken to restore full service. - A service interruption is defined as a total loss of service for any length of time or any incident lasting at least 30 minutes that impacts the PCC's ability to receive calls, answer inquiries, or retrieve data from back-end systems. - A major service interruption is defined as a total loss of service or any incident lasting 2 or more hours and having any of the impacts described above. - 2.
-The MAC shall send at least one daily follow-up e-mail to the Service Reports mailbox at servicereports@cms.hhs.gov by 12:00 p.m.
-Eastern Time providing a status until the problem has been resolved. - 3.
-Isolate the problem and determine whether the PCC service interruption is caused by:
+1. Send an email to the Service Reports mailbox at servicereports@cms.hhs.gov with a copy to the Provider Network Support (PNS) contractor to notify CMS of a service interruption.
+The email shall be sent within 1 hour of the start of the service interruption if it began during normal business hours, or by 9:00 a.m.
+ET the next business day if the interruption began after business hours the night before or before business hours that day.
+The email shall summarize the problem and the steps taken to restore full service.

-- Internal customer premise equipment or network service. - Internal Problem The MAC's local telecommunications personnel shall resolve, but report as indicated above. - External or Network Service Problem The MAC shall report the problem to the toll-free carrier and also report it to CMS as indicated above. - Some other issue (e.g., data are unable to be retrieved from a back-end system, such as CWF).
+- A service interruption is defined as a total loss of service for any length of time or any incident lasting at least 30 minutes that impacts the PCC's ability to receive calls, answer inquiries, or retrieve data from back-end systems. - A major service interruption is defined as a total loss of service or any incident lasting 2 or more hours and having any of the impacts described above. - 2.
+The MAC shall send at least one daily follow-up email to the Service Reports mailbox at servicereports@cms.hhs.gov by 12:00 p.m.
+ET providing a status until the problem has been resolved. - 3.
+Isolate the problem and determine whether the PCC service interruption is caused by: - Internal customer premise equipment or network service. - Internal Problem The MAC's local telecommunications personnel shall resolve, but report as indicated above. - External or Network Service Problem The MAC shall report the problem to the toll-free carrier and also report it to CMS as indicated above. - Some other issue (for example, data is unable to be retrieved from a back-end system, such as CWF).